Christalino Atemona

-Christalino Atemona (born 6 May 2002) is a German professional footballer who plays as a centre-back for Kortrijk.
+Christalino Atemona (born 6 May 2002) is a German professional footballer who plays as a centre-back for Slovenian PrvaLiga club Bravo.

-Career
+Club career

-Atemona is a youth product of Reinickendorfer Berlin, before moving to the youth academy of Hertha in 2014.
-He began his senior career with Hertha II in 2020, and was promoted to train with the senior team in September 2021.
+Atemona is a youth product of Reinickendorfer Berlin, before moving to the youth academy of Hertha BSC in 2014.
+He began his senior career with Hertha BSC II in 2020, and was promoted to train with the senior team in September 2021.
 On 3 January 2023, he transferred to the Belgian club Kortrijk.
 He made his professional debut with Kortrijk in a 1–0 Belgian Cup loss to Mechelen on 11 January 2023.

 International career

 Born in Germany, Atemona is of Angolan descent.
 He is a youth international for Germany, having played up to the Germany U20s.